Esteban795/isometric-grid/README.md

 ## __Motivation__

 - Welp, nothing much to say here .
 I like C language, and I've wanted to try 3D (or at least a kind of 3D) for a week or two, when I came across this site, [Raising the ground](https://medium.com/@fredhii/rising-the-ground-64957937513b).
 I found that the idea was interesting and wanted to do it myself.
-I followed the ideas and eventually managed to scrap the files he used to simulate them, and created some on my own.
+I followed the ideas and eventually managed to scrap the files they used to simulate them, and created some on my own.
 I'm still working on a generator for such figure, but it's harder than expected.
 Much thanks to this website and his author.
 <br />
 <br />
 <br />